-This is why the pollen count you see on the news is so important, it helps you to know when there will be more pollen in the air, meaning you should take extra precautions against hay fever.
+That's why the pollen count you see on the news is so important.
+It helps you to know when there will be more pollen in the air, meaning you should take extra precautions against hay fever.

-What hay fever symptoms can I look for in my child?
+Hay fever symptoms to look for in your child

 Hay fever symptoms in children are the same as they are in adults, so you may already know what to look for.
 Common symptoms of hay fever include:

 - Itching in your nose, throat, mouth, or ears

 - Feeling tired